unironi/unironi.github.io/README.md

 - Several personal project ideas:
   - Soda Can City (mechanical diorama)
-  - Emotional Creature (webpage art that responds to emotional analysis of user-inputted data)
+  - Emotional Creature (webpage art that responds to emotional analysis of user-inputted text data)
-  - Music Space (creatively display music taste), subpart of dream personal site
+  - Music Space (creative webpage that displays music taste), subpart of dream personal site
   - Interactive Map of Fashion Throughout Time
 - Creating animations and illustrations I've had in mind
 - Working on some AI/ML projects within the healthcare and medical setting